Learn from my mistakes: rent an RV before buying one.

 5. Saving Money

-If you don’t know exactly what you need in an RV, it could end up costing you quite a bit (financially and emotionally).
+If you don’t know exactly what you need in an RV, it could end up costing you quite a bit, both financially and emotionally.
 We’ve encountered plenty of RVers who have traded in or had to sell their unit because it wasn’t what they thought it would be.

-Your RV is going to be your home away from home (or your actual home if you plan to live in it!).
-You don’t want to be unhappy in your RV because you found out too late that your air conditioning sounds like a hurricane.
+Your RV is going to be your home away from home or your actual home if you plan to live in it.
+You don’t want to be unhappy in your RV because you found out too late that your air conditioning sounds like a hurricane or it can’t go down any of the roads you hoped it would.

 Knowing these little quirks in advance will save you financial stress and many sleepless nights.
 It will also give you leverage when shopping for RVs because you are a confident consumer who knows what you want.
 Your wallet will thank you.